takeyoshinitta/takeyoshinitta/README.md

-Aloha!🤙
+__Aloha!🤙 I am Takeyoshi Nitta__

-Hi, I am Takeyoshi Nitta, currently majoring in Computer Science, and minoring in Linguistics at Brigham Young University - Hawaii.
+Hi, currently majoring in Computer Science, and minoring in Linguistics at Brigham Young University - Hawaii.
 Also, I work as a EIS(Enterprise Information System) Developer/Analyst at the school to develop web application and analyze system/software.